saidcim/Moodify/README.md

 Now it compares the carried tracks against the fresh ones in the same playlist.
 Carried got played more, +1.
 Less, -1.
 Floor of 2 so it cannot bottom out again.
 No AI call.

-### Two scores that must not be compared

-There is the model's opinion of its own playlist, and engagement, from real play counts.

-I mixed them once.
-Engagement only started at cycle 12, so the old cycles were 8/10 AI scores and the new ones 2-4/10 engagement scores.
-Improvement came out as -5.97 while the bot was actually getting better, and it kept writing "you are getting worse" into its own prompt.

 ### Free tier

 Groq allows about 8000 tokens a minute and three calls back to back blew past it, so